Two different categories of support.

 Rough decision frame:

-- If you have a clinical-level mental health condition (depression severe enough to impair functioning, an anxiety disorder, PTSD, an eating disorder, OCD, bipolar disorder), start with a clinician.
-An AI companion is a supplement, not a starting point.
+- If you have a clinical-level mental health condition (depression severe enough to impair functioning, an anxiety disorder, PTSD, an eating disorder, OCD, bipolar disorder, or postpartum depression), start with a clinician.
+A nervous system companion is a supplement, not a starting point.

 - If you are in crisis or having thoughts of self-harm, get human professional help immediately.
 Call or text 988 in the US, or call 116 123 (Samaritans) or text SHOUT to 85258 in the UK.